 You can watch this video to learn a bit more about the Propur filter and to see how it works:

 Well, a quick Google search turned up several online retailers that sell this filter.
-There was no price difference between them.

 Home Master TMJRF2E (reduces fluoride - for a little while)

 Home Master is one of the brand names manufactured by Perfect Water Technologies, a company located in Arizona.

 They started out with reverse osmosis systems and have expanded to include many different types of water filters.

 The TMJRF2E is one of several countertop filters made by Home Master.
 Of those, it's the best overall in terms of contaminant reduction.